allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Block 11.
 Top Block – Load Name and Quantity / Bottom Block – Sortie Event “MSN LOAD” Time \(L or Z\) Block 12.
 Data input into UD-7 field on the Mission Board

-Block 13.
-Al Sortie Event locations between T/O and Land
+Block 13. all Sortie Event locations between T/O and Land

 Block 14.
 The Sortie Event Remarks for each Sortie Event between T/O and Land Block 15.
 Sortie Event Time and use the Duration to calculate an end time \(L or Z\) Block 16.
 Mission, Sortie, Crew, and Load Remarks separated by ///.